2003 and 2008 County Expressway Plans, portions relating to pedestrians and bicyclists along expressways

 How the draft changed from imposing more pedestrians prohibitions, to supporting pedestrians.

-The original draft of the County Expressway Plan (then called "Expressway Study") stated that pedestrians would be prohibited unless there is a sidewalk.
-This meant that pedestrian paths, shoulders and bike lanes would be newly prohibited to walkers, even where they have always been allowed, and with total disregard for their right to use roadways and the law.
+The original draft of the 2003 County Expressway Plan (then called "Expressway Study") stated that pedestrians would be prohibited unless there is a sidewalk.
+This meant that pedestrian paths, shoulders and bike lanes would be newly prohibited to pedestrians, even where they have always been allowed, and with total disregard for their right to use roadways under State law.
+County Roads also contradicted the BOS path creation order of 1991, which the BOS fully funded, and was supposed to be completed by 1995.
+County Roads was using their non-compliance in their attempt to eliminate pedestrians and transit patrons.

-The final version, which was endorsed by most cities and approved by the Board of Supervisors, rejected that, as shown above.
+The final version, which was endorsed by most cities [see the transmittal] and approved by the Board of Supervisors (BOS), rejected that, as shown above.
 (The 1991 Board order to create pedestrian paths along expressways was not changed.)
-While the final County Expressway Plan did not address all of the topics MTS requested, such as hierarchical street pattern, it does draw the correct conclusions.
+While the final 2003 County Expressway Plan did not address all of the topics MTS requested, such as hierarchical street pattern, it does draw the correct conclusions.
 Here are MTS actions that helped bring this about:

 MTS wrote to the VTA BPAC: